The wave front set correspondence for dual pairs with one member compact

-\cite[Definition 4.23]{AubertPrzebinda_omega} and the corresponding Weil representation \cite[Theorem 4.27]{AubertPrzebinda_omega}.
-Let $\wt\G$ be the preimage of $\G$ in $\wt\Sp(\Wv)$.
 The main goal of this article is to prove the following theorem and its corollary. \begin{thm} Let $\Theta_{\Pi}$ be the character be an irreducible representation $\Pi$ of $\wt\G$ that occurs in the restriction of the Weil representation to $\wt\G$.
-Then, in the topology of $\Ss^*(\Wv)$,
+Then, in the topology of $\Ss'(\Wv)$,

 where $C\ne 0$,